 This trip was something completely spontaneous , Marek and I were thinking on the places were we could go with the girls, and we wanted to be a road trip, and that the weather will be good for the girls (mid year in Peru’s coast os cold, as it is winter in this hemisphere), and if it had beach it will be perfect… so Trujillo was the most obvious destination.
 Let me tell you that the girls has a lovely time, we all loved the food and made about 2000 pictures of them, or maybe more… You have no idea how hard was for me to chose these few for this post!!

-Its Cathedral from the late XVII century is almost all day open, visit it!
-Has a great decoration inside.
+Trujillo’s Cathedral from the late XVII century is almost all day open, visit it!
+The decoration inside is amazing.

-The main square has an interesting piece of decoration, a huge monument inaugurated in 1929 to honor the Liberty, the monument has three parts: on top the liberty, the middle part has the sculptures of the art, science, commerce, and health, on the bottom another set of three sculptures, the oppression, the fight for the emancipation, and finally the liberation
+The main square has an interesting piece of decoration, a huge monument inaugurated in 1929 to honor the Liberty and the new independent times we were living in.
+The monument is divided in three parts: on top the liberty, the middle part has the sculptures of the ladies of art, science, commerce, and health, on the bottom another set of three sculptures, the oppression, the fight for the emancipation, and finally the liberation

-Nearby the city hall and the most important government buildings of the region, as well the best restaurants!
-Go for some traditional food to my favorite: El Mochika, try some local food such as Shambar soup (only available on Mondays) or other traditional local dishes such as rice with duck, yumm.
+Near to the City Hall and the most important government buildings of the region, We found the the best restaurants of Trujillo!Try our favorite for some traditional food: El Mochika, Our recommendation is the Shambar soup (only available on Mondays) or other traditional local dishes such as rice with duck, yumm.